-Before the beginning of the reign of the Maratha in Jawali, the fort of Raigad was called as “Rayri fort.”
-Chhatrapati Shivaji Maharaj was rebuilt this marvelous fort with teak wood which situated in the Raigad district in Maharashtra, India.
+Hello friends, before the beginning of the reign of the Maratha in Jawali, the fort of Raigad called as “Rayri fort.”
+Chhatrapati Shivaji Maharaj rebuilt this marvelous fort with teak wood which situated in the Raigad district in Maharashtra, India.

 |Chhatrapati Shivaji maharaj||1656 to 1680|

 |Chhatrapati Sambhaji maharaj||1680 to 1689|

 |Chhatrapati Shahu maharaj||1707 to 1818|

 The great Maratha Emperor, Shivaji Maharaj made this fort as capital of the Maratha State in 1674.
 It became official capital, and he had crowned as the king.
 Later, the Maratha state converted into the Maratha Empire.

 Erected Fort is about 820 meters (2700 feet) above sea level in the Sahyadri mountain range.
 While the fort has around 1400-1450 steps, there is a ropeway facility available now to reach the top of the fort.
 After the British invasion, this fort looted and destroyed to a great extent.

 One can visit the Raigad fort with family, children, or as a part of a group project.
 One can visit this fort over the weekend, or can even merge their visit to Raigad along with other tourist spots like Dapoli-Murud-Harnai or Shrivardhan-Harihareshwar-Dive Agar that lie along the coastline of Konkan.